When to help garden birds

 A bird which has flown into a window

 Make sure the bird is safe from cats and other predators and observe.
-If it doesn’t fly away within a few minutes the bird should be picked up and put into a secure box in a warm, quiet place.
+If the bird doesn’t fly away within a few minutes they should be picked up and put into a secure box in a warm, quiet place.
 Often they just need to rest for a few hours or overnight and can then be released.
 If there are any obvious injuries or the bird doesn’t recover quickly then do contact a wildlife rescue.

 When to leave alone

-Any small bird needs to be handled with care.
-Their bones are very delicate and it would be easy to injure them by handling them roughly.
-It may help to pick the bird up in a towel – it will ease both the physical and mental stress on the bird.
-Although a small bird is unlikely to injure you with its beak or talons you’d be surprised quite how hard a bird such as a sparrow can bite!
+Any small bird needs to be handled with care to prevent stress and injury.
+It may help to pick the bird up in a light towel to ease both the physical and mental stress on the bird.
+Although a small bird is unlikely to injure you with its beak or talons you’d be surprised quite how hard a bird such as a sparrow can bite so the towel also hides your fingers.

 If you need to pick up a large bird such as a crow or gull, it is advisable to do so using gardening gloves or a thick towel.
 Larger birds have powerful beaks and can peck really quite hard.
 Be sure to keep the beak well away from your face to avoid eye injuries.

-Many birds shed feathers when stressed – if they lose their tail feathers they cannot fly and these can take months to regrow.
-They are also very susceptible to stress and some birds can even die from the stress of being handled by humans.
-Hold the wings against the body to avoid the bird flapping and to make it feel more secure.
+Hold the wings against the body to avoid the bird flapping and to help them feel more secure.
 Many birds feel more comfortable if their feet are supported when possible.

 If the bird is mobile or can still fly you can try to tempt it into a shed, garage or other roofed area to make capture easier.
 A trail of food may work for confident species such as pigeons or gulls.
 You could also try setting a simple trap – see our infographic on the right.